TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

 At this point, we have a `XSS` in the website, but `/home` path is not an interesting endpoint to exploit it.
-We need to find another endpoint where the response is cached, so our payload can be stored in the server and delivered to an important user like an admin.
+We need to find another endpoint where the response is cached, so our payload can be cached by the server and served to a privileged user like admin.

 If an admin loads the cached payload, we can `hijack` their session by executing malicious `JavaScript` code.